 Yasmin Soni (India) is a research scholar at Tata Institute of Social Sciences.
 She’s currently in the first year of her PhD.
 Yasmin has noticed menstrual taboos, fabricated with religion, as an intricate part of ordinary women’s lives.
 She aspire to work on improving menstrual hygiene in India and breaking taboos at the rural level.

 Cynthia Stalde (Riga) blogs about the battles of body hair removal and the joy of periods.
-After finishing her Bachelor’s Degree, she decided it was time for some self-time, so she’s now living all over Europe, starting with Portugal.
 In the past, Cynthia occasionally missed a couple of days of school because she wanted to pull out her uterus and throw it out when ‘that time of the month’ came around.

 Rimli Bhattacharya ( India) is a first class gold medalist in Mechanical Engineering and has an MBA in supply chain management.
 She writes for several magazines, Times of India, engineering journals and blogs, and is also a trained Indian Classical Dancer.

 Kate Bavister (USA) is a writer and artist who incorporates nature, art and science to enhance understanding of the embodied experience.
 She’s interested in maintaining peak health through conscious living, ingestion, movement and arts.
 She studied Anatomical Sciences.